With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 - Get a roommate.

-If you are, however, planning to buy a new home, be sure to check out this home buying guide to learn more about the interest rates and costs of buying a new home.
+If you are planning to buy a new home, be sure to check out this home buying guide to learn more about the interest rates and other costs of buying a new home.

-We cut cable TV over five years ago because we could really not justify this expense, and we have been saving $800 per year since!
+We cut cable TV over five years ago because we could really not justify this expense; we have been saving $800 per year since!

 There are lots of cheaper alternatives to cable.
-There’s Hulu which only costs $8 monthly with the option to add $4 to watch commercial-free.
+There’s Hulu which only costs $8 monthly with the option to pay $4 more to watch commercial-free.

 And then there’s Amazon Prime video which not only gives you access to thousands of movies and TV series for only $99 a year; you also get free cloud storage with your account.

-We switch between these two depending on the type of shows we want to watch for the month and sometimes we freeze the accounts when we are not around or we know we wouldn’t be using the service, saving us more money!
+We switch between Hulu and Prime Video depending on the type of shows we want to watch for the month.
+Sometimes we freeze the accounts when we are not around or we know we won’t be using the service, saving us more money!

-If you can wrestle several 5-minutes of your time a day answering surveys, you’d rack up points that could turn into free money.
-They also offer sign-up bonuses!
+If you can wrestle several 5-minutes blocks of your time each day answering surveys, you can rack up points that turn into free money.
+Some sites also offer sign-up bonuses!

 - One Opinion – Join this exclusive survey site here.